 The methods are just tools to help you reach the goal.
 They are not a goal on itself.
 To help organizations in this, we have developed the STAR mindset: Sustainable, Together, Accepted, Realistic.

-In this article, we will take you towards a different mindset for prioritizing wishes and needs.
+In this article, we will take you towards a different mindset for prioritizing wishes and needs and focus on values.

 Out of practice experience, we see that the adoption of one of the methods is not the problem.
 Rather, how we use them in an Agile environment is the challenge.